dawi9840/TF1_MNIST_h5_to_tflite/README.md

 # TF1_MNIST_h5_to_tflite
 This is example about using TF1 to train MNIST dataset saving HDF5 parameter and convert to TFLite file with CPU and GPU.
-Maybe I not sure the TFlite cna work or not \o/.
+However, I not sure the TFlite can work or not \o/.

 TensorFlow version is the 1.15, and details with all package name version is in "tf1.15_py37_package_version.txt" file.